dosorio79/ai-dev-tools-zoomcamp/04-coding_agent/README.md

    ```
    uv pip install -e ./django-coding-agent
    ```
-2. Adjust [`config/workspace.yaml`](config/workspace.yaml) so `workspace_root` points to the Django project you want the agent to manage.
+2. Adjust [`config/workspace.yaml`](config/workspace.yaml) so `workspace_root` points to an existing Django project (the CLI validates it, even though the runtime path is passed via `--repo-path`).
-3. Run a dry task:
+3. Run a task:
    ```
-   uv run python django-coding-agent/cli.py run "read the README" --dry-run
+   uv run python django-coding-agent/cli.py --repo-path ../04.1-todo_agent_version "read the README"
    ```

-By default the CLI returns a stubbed `AgentState` instance.
-Once you replace the `StubAgent` implementation in `agent/agent.py` with a concrete `pydantic_ai.Agent`, the CLI output can be streamed, persisted, or sent to another orchestrator.
+The CLI prints the agent response to stdout and does not persist runs or enforce structured output.

 ## Configuration